Federated Learning for Medical Image Analysis: A Survey: Federated Learning for Medical Image Analysis

-To improve communication efficiency, Zhang~\etal\cite{zhang2021dynamic} propose a dynamic fusion-based federated learning approach for COVID-19 diagnosis.
-Their framework dynamically selects the participating clients for weight fusion according to the performance of local client models, and then performs model aggregation based on participating clients' training time.
+To improve the communication efficiency during FL training, Zhang~\etal\citep{zhang2021dynamic} propose a dynamic fusion-based FL approach for COVID-19 diagnosis.
+Their framework dynamically selects the participating clients for weight fusion according to the performance of local client models, and conducts model aggregation based on participating clients' training time.
 If a client does not upload its updated model within a certain waiting time, it will be excluded by the central server for this aggregation round.